-BMA-202: MATHEMATICS-2

-(Calculus, ordinary Differential Equations and Complex variables)

-Periods/week Credits Max.
-Marks 200
+BMA-102: MATHEMATICS-1

+(Calculus and Linear Algebra)
-L: 3 T: 1 4 Continuous Assessment : 100

-Duration of Examination: 3 Hrs End Semester Examination: 100
+Periods/week Credits L: 3 T: 1 4 Duration of Examination: 3 Hrs Max.
+Marks:200Continuous Assessment100End Semester Examination100

-Pre-requisites: The students must have the knowledge of mathematical concepts of Intermediate level and Mathematics-1.
+Pre-requisites:The students must have the knowledge of mathematical concepts of Intermediate level.
+Course Type: Basic Sciences

-The objective of this course is to familiarize the prospective engineers with techniques in multivariate integration, ordinary and partial differential equations and complex variables.
-It aims to equip the students to deal with advanced level of mathematics and applications that would be essential for their disciplines.
+The objective of this course is to familiarize the prospective engineers with techniques in calculus, multivariate analysis and linear algebra.
+It aims to equip the students with standard concepts and tools at an intermediate to advanced level that will serve them well towards tackling more advanced level of mathematics and applications that they would find useful in their disciplines.
 More precisely, the outcomes are:

-- BMA-202.1 Students will be able to recognize the application of mathematics in engineering. - BMA-202.2 Students will be able to describe the knowledge of multiple Integration and Differentiation in the field of complex functions. - BMA-202.3 Students will be able to demonstrate the concepts of differential equations of higher order. - BMA-202.4 Students will be able to distinguish between real and complex functions. - BMA-202.5 Students will be able to interpret the concept of complex integration for those functions which are not defined on real line. - BMA-202.6 Students will be able to evaluate improper integrals using complex integration.
+BMA-102.1.
+Students will be able to understand the role of mathematics in engineering.

+BMA-102.2.
+Students will be able to define the terminology of Integration, Differentiation, Matrices and Infinite Series.

+BMA-102.3.
+Students will be able to explain improper integrals, power series, and linear system of equations, convergence of series and physical interpretation of vector function.

+BMA-102.4.
+Students will be able to demonstrate the knowledge of evolutes and involutes, rank of matrices, expansion of functions and diagonalization.

+BMA-102.5.
+Students will be able to interpret the concepts of integration, differentiation, matrices and series to solve real life problems.

+BMA-102.6.
+Students will be able to correlate the surface area, maxima and minima, eigen vectors.

-Unit 1: Multivariable Calculus (Integration)
+Unit 1: Integral Calculus